-Not much to say apart from the fact I'll probably finish this before I carry on with any of my other fics.
+Not much to say except for the fact I'll probably finish this before I carry on with any of my other fics.
 This will probably be 10 - 15 chapters long.
 Maybe more; maybe less.

 Set in London.